pace-neutrons/Horace/documentation/smg/08_setting_up_jenkins_ci.md

     The list of required parameters are noted in the docstring for the pipeline within the Jenkinsfile, and should be added with descriptions through the Jenkins job GUI.

+#### Nightly builds

+The nightly build should run if there have been any code changes to the `master` branch.
+  - In the `Build Triggers` section select the `Poll SCM` option.
+  - Set the schedule to run overnight (e.g. between 1am and 2am `H 1 * * *`)
+  - Add a `RELEASE_TYPE` string parameters and set to `nightly`

+Note: the Herbert build will trigger the downstream Horace build.
+To ensure the latest build artifacts are used the Horace build must be scheduled to trigger *after the Herbert build will have completed*.

 #### Pull requests
 - Select the `Generic Webhook Trigger` option and retrieve the json values: